MODULE 3 - Section 5

 Imagine a short-term team and the time they spend in the community like a glass jar.
 Their engagement, much like the glass jar, has limits and is contained within a finite period of time.

-The foundational aspects of a short-term team are like larger rocks put into the jar, while the complimentary activities are like pebbles that fill in the remaining space.
+The foundational aspects of a short-term team are like larger rocks put into the jar.
+Start with these when creating your schedule.
+Complimentary activities are like pebbles that naturally fill in the remaining space.

 tips to consider

-For your schedule-creation tool, use a format that is easy for you to navigate, read, and edit.
+• Use a schedule format that is easy for you to navigate, read, and edit.

-If a team arrives late at night/early in the morning after a red eye flight, for example, build in time to rest and become acclimated before jumping in to the schedule.
+• If a team arrives late at night/early in the morning after a red eye flight, build in time to rest and become acclimated before jumping into orientation and activities.

-When building in any type of activity/event, be sure to calculate time for transportation to and from the event.
+• When building in any type of activity/event, calculate time for transportation to and from the event.

-If applicable, consider the activities your community participates in on a weekly basis and how a team may participate in those pre-existing activities.
+• Consider any activities your community/team participates in on a weekly basis and how a short-term team might participate in those pre-existing activities.

-Remember, each section of this module contains additional insights into each of the key schedule elements above and that are helpful to consider when scheduling.
+• Each section of this module contains additional insights into each of the key schedule elements above.

 Highlighted Resource